sourcecred/docs/docs/beta/FAQ.md

 SourceCred used to have centralized governance model, with our founder and "Temporary Benevolent Dictator" having final say on decision making.
-However, as SourceCred has matured, we have decentralized our governance.
-We started this decentralization process with "Core", a central group of \
-key community members who make governance decisions via consensus processes. \
-We are further decentralizing -- we are currently experimenting with Town Halls
+However, as SourceCred has matured, we are continually decentralizing our governance.
+We started this decentralization process with "Core", a central group of key community members who make governance decisions via consensus processes.
+We are currently experimenting with Town Halls (gatherings of any and all interested community members) as a consensus decisionmaking process.
-\
-(gatherings of any and all interested community members) as a consensus \
-decisionmaking process.

 ### How is this different from being Yet Another Tech Solution to a human problem?